MURIMI-ANTONY/toy-problem-challenge/README.md

 TOY PROBLEMS PREREQUISITES
-This repository contains three JavaScript code snippets that perform various tasks related to calculating fines for speeding, assigning grades based on student marks, and computing deductions from a gross salary.
+This repository contains three JavaScript code snippets that perform various tasks related to calculating fines for speeding, assigning grades based on student marks, and computing deductions from a gross salary.Each challenge folder contains an index.html file that will eventually prompt the user to input the necessary values.
+Henceforth, one has to initiate the index.html so as to the feed the program the users' values.

 Speed detector
 Description